Road Trip: Yucatan Peninsula Itinerary

 Cenotes: Definitely visit some cenotes, my faves near Play del Carmen are Cenote Azul (Blue Cenote) and Río Secreto (Secret River, totally underground).

-Swim with turtles: A well-known area nearby called Akumal Bay is famous for snorkelling with sea turtles, and just down the road from it, is one of the best cenote snorkelling places I’ve visited in the Yucatan called Yal-Ku.
+Swim with turtles: A well-known area nearby called Akumal Bay is famous for snorkeling with sea turtles, and just down the road from it, is one of the best cenote snorkeling places I’ve visited in the Yucatan called Yal-Ku.